Sicily and Sardinia 2026 is simply an unmissable itinerary.

 Please note, the final itinerary is subject to change.

-DAY 1 | Monday 6th May
+DAY 1 | Saturday 25th April

-Meals included: Three course dinner and pre-dinner drinks
+Meals included: Celebratory meal and pre-dinner drinks

 Accommodation: Hotel Atlantis Bay, Taormina

-DAY 2 | Tuesday 7th May
+DAY 2 | Sunday 26th April

 We start the morning in Taormina, our first ‘host city’, and an extraordinarily beautiful and historically important hilltop town overlooking Sicily’s east coast and Mt Etna.
 The town itself predates Greek settlement in Sicily, but its most notable ruin is a stupendously sited Greek/Roman theatre, still used for live performances, which we’ll visit with a local guide, along with Taormina’s many other significant sites.